• Skip to main content

 • Enthusiastic children (If they aren't enthusiastic at the start of the project, they will be by the end.)

-How to make a Mobius strip
+Collage of steps showing how to make a Mobius strip.

 Instructions: